Investing in the stock market can be confusing. It doesn’t have to be. Here’s my attempt at creating clarity out of the chaos.

 While roboadvisors are better than higher-cost mutual funds, I also do not recommend roboadvisors due to the same reason 90% of active managers underperform the market: fees.

 To see this clearly, let’s take a look at a fictitious portfolio gaining at 7% where the index fund has a 0.09% free, the roboadvisor has a 0.25% fee, and the financial advisor has a 1% fee.

 |Years||Portfolio Value||Index Fund||Robo Advisor||Financial Advisor|

 As you can see, the fees add up extremely quickly.
-Now if you’re familiar with roboadvisors, I can hear what you’re saying already: What about tax loss harvesting?
+Now, if you’re familiar with roboadvisors, I can hear what you’re saying already: What about tax-loss harvesting?

 Example: Become an Index Fund Millionaire Let’s follow Warren Buffett’s advice to invest in an index fund.
 You can follow along with me using this compound interest calculator.

 If you’re 25 years old, at 7.7% annual returns, you will need $0 down and $300 a month to retire with over a million dollars at 67 years old.
 This number changes significantly based upon an initial amount, how many years you have to invest, and the return on your investments.
 For instance, if you’re 35 years old, putting $0 down and investing $300 a month turns into $414,000, which is more than 50% less than the 25-year-old but still a ton of money.
 The points I’m trying to make here are that you don’t need to try to swing for the fences or have a huge salary to get rich.
-You just need to budget in the amount of money to save each month that gets you to your goals and that you should start saving as soon as possible.
+You need to budget the amount of money to save each month that gets you to your goals, and you should start saving as soon as possible.
 I wish someone would have shown me this when I was younger, so hopefully, I have a few younger readers this resonates with, but I digress.